-	In a Phase 1b/2a clinical trial, AT-527 was administered as a single agent for 7 days was well-tolerated and demonstrated potent pan-genotypic efficacy in HCV-infected patients with or without cirrhosis.
+In a Phase 1b/2a clinical trial, AT-527 was administered as a single agent for 7 days was well-tolerated and demonstrated potent pan-genotypic activity in HCV-infected patients with or without cirrhosis.
 Viral kinetic modeling from clinical data suggests that AT-527 clears infected patient hepatocytes three times faster than sofosbuvir.
-This clinical data was consistent with laboratory studies in which AT-527 was found to be ten times more potent than sofosbuvir.
+This clinical data were consistent with laboratory studies in which AT-527 was found to be ten times more potent than sofosbuvir.

 A subsequent Phase 2 clinical trial evaluated the efficacy, safety and tolerability of AT-527 administered in combination with daclatasvir, the only stand-alone commercially approved NS5A inhibitor, for durations of 8 to 12 weeks.
 Interim results demonstrated that this combination was well-tolerated, with high rates of sustained virologic response (SVR).

 The available clinical data support further evaluation of AT-787 for HCV treatment durations of 8 weeks or less, enabled by rapid viral clearance to very low or non-detectable levels in the first 2 weeks of treatment.